2017 Srinagar by-election: Candidates

 Other party candidates included Sajad Reshi of Rashtriya Samajwadi Party, Chetan Sharma of Akhil Bharatiya Hindu Mahasabha and Bikram Singh of Jammu and Kashmir Liberal Democratic Party.
 The independent candidates were Sajjad Hussain Beigh, Ghulam Hassan Dar, Farooq Ahmad Dar and Mehraj Khurshid Malik.

 Some leaders of the Bharatiya Janata Party stated in mid-March that it will stand against its government coalition partner the PDP.
 However only the PDP filed nominations.
 Jammu and Kashmir National Panthers Party stated that it had decided to boycott the election, claiming the security cover to its senior leaders was withdrawn.
 The Kashmiri separatists meanwhile called upon the voters to boycott the poll.

 Results

 A voter turnout of 7.14%, the lowest in 30 years, was recorded amidst violent protests and attacks on polling stations by mobs during the elections on 9 April.
-Repoll at 38 polling stations was ordered by the Election Commission of India.
+Repolling at 38 polling stations was ordered by the Election Commission of India.
 A 2% voter turnout was recorded in areas where repolling was held on 13 April, bringing the turnout to 7.13%.
 Farooq Abdullah was declared the winner on the next day with over 10,700 votes over his nearest rival Nazir Ahmad Khan.